LouFoster/Module-3-Challenge/Readme.md

 Results

-This new assignment consists of one technical deliverable and a written report to deliver your results.
-You will submit the following:
+This new assignment consists of one technical deliverable and a written report to deliver your results. where as data analyst submits the following:
+Deliverable 1: The Election Results Printed to the Command Line Deliverable 2: The Election Results Saved to a Text File Deliverable 3: A written Analysis of the Election Audit (README.md) Files

 Election Analysis: Helping with Colorado's election with analysis using Python.